-SPECIAL THANKS – One Burlington expresses our gratitude to all of the research, healthcare, frontline, essential and education workers who are providing dedicated and exceptional service to us all during this pandemic.
-Thank you.
+SPECIAL THANKS to the essential, frontline and research workers who are providing dedicated and exceptional service during the ups and downs of this pandemic.

-Saturday February 26th at 7pm – ONE Burlington hosts an encore video presentation of AFRICVILLE STORIES (Juno Winner for Best Contemporary Jazz Album) featuring Joe Sealy, Jackie Richardson and Paul Novotny in a celebration of Black History.
-To join us, please register on Zoom: https://us02web.zoom.us/meeting/register/tZYpd-mopjwrGNOXYtkuzEr6XK09S_g85pI-
+Saturday February 26th, 2022 – ONE Burlington hosted an encore online video presentation of AFRICVILLE STORIES (the Juno Award Winner for Best Contemporary Jazz Album) with Joe Sealy, Jackie Richardson and Paul Novotny in honour of Black History Month

-Thursday February 1st – As part of the United Nations’ WORLD INTERFAITH HARMONY WEEK, ONE Burlington endorsed and promoted the InterFaith Council of Halton’s online presentation on the evening of the first day of Harmony Week.
-A keynote presentation shared a personal family story about the Holocaust, followed by speakers from several different faith traditions who educated and enlightened our online audience about the relevant values that mitigate against history repeating itself.
+Thursday February 1st, 2022 – As part of the United Nations’ WORLD INTERFAITH HARMONY WEEK, we promoted the InterFaith Council of Halton’s online event on the first day of Harmony Week.
+A keynote speaker shared a personal family story about the Holocaust, and speakers from several different traditions inspired our audience to think about what effective global values the world needs to prevent history repeating itself.

-Sunday January 16th – As a prelude to World InterFaith Harmony Week, ONE Burlington hosted WORLD RELIGION DAY (WRD) online in Halton at 3pm.
-Similar WRD events were held in Simcoe region at 1pm and Durham region at 2pm.
-Since its start in the late 1950s, WRD is commemorated as an annual event in many locales around the world.
-Keynote presenter Dr. Brian Carwana of the Encounter World Religions Centre in Guelph was followed by presenters from multiple world faiths, who shared concerns, insights and understandings about the differences and similarities amongst religions – such similarities contributing to global values that affect the establishment and sustainability of an ever-advancing global civilization.
+Sunday January 16th.
+2022 – As a prelude to World InterFaith Harmony Week, ONE Burlington hosted WORLD RELIGION DAY (WRD).
+Since its start in the late 1950s, WRD is commemorated as an annual event in places around the world.
+Around the GTA, online WRD events were held in Simcoe at 1pm, Durham at 2pm and Halton at 3pm.
+Keynote speaker Dr. Brian Carwana of the Encounter World Religions Centre in Guelph and presenters from several traditions shared insights about the common values to be found in major world religions, and the universal values needed to establish and sustain an inclusive, peaceful and progressive global civilization.

 – Dr. Brian Carwana – Director, Encounter World Religions Centre, Guelph